 - 87. A majority of 34 responding states reported having measures in place to ensure the enjoyment of the highest attainable standard of health without discrimination on grounds of SOGI, in comparison with 22 states in the 2013 Review.
-Nevertheless, only a few states have adopted measures specifically referring to SOGI.
+Nevertheless, only a few states have specific provisions referring to SOGI.
 In practice, non-discriminatory and effective access to healthcare for LGBT persons seems to remain a challenge in all member states. - 88.
 25 states indicated that the specific needs of LGBT persons are taken into consideration in national health plans.
-These include suicide prevention measures (Belgium depending on the community, France, Ireland, Norway and the United Kingdom), health surveys, medical curricula and training courses, and materials (Belgium depending on the community, Denmark, France, Germany, Ireland, the Netherlands, Norway, Poland and Sweden).
+These include suicide prevention measures (Belgium, France, Ireland, Norway and the United Kingdom), health surveys, medical curricula and training courses, and materials (Belgium, Denmark, France, Germany, Ireland, the Netherlands, Norway, Poland and Sweden).